Peter Barlow (Coronation Street): Temporary Departure

-Reintroduction
+2016 reintroduction and 2023 departure

 In July 2016, it was confirmed that new executive producer Kate Oates would be reintroducing Peter, which again would be on a permanent basis.
 His half-brother, Daniel Osbourne, now portrayed Rob Mallard, was announced to also be returning, as well as his nephew, Adam Barlow, with Sam Robertson reprising his role.
 Peter returned to the programme during the episode broadcast on 17 October 2016.

+On 10 July 2023, Digital Spy confirmed that Gascoyne will leave the show at the end of the year, as he will be spending more time with his family.